juliayara/appropriate_abx_public/README.md

 - 13=allergy substance
 - 14=allergy type (e.g food vs drug allergy)

+### Second Query
-### Second Query: This query will be to gather note text from the list of CSNs prior to the "Start NLP" stage
+This query will be to gather note text from the list of CSNs prior to the "Start NLP" stage

 - 1=contact serial number (encounter ID)
 - 2=NoteDT (Note date & time)